How a Sustainable Chocolate Tour in Kauai Changed the Way I See Chocolate

 The Tasting Experience

-At some point during the tour, they cut open a cacao pod and revealed the juicy bean hidden inside — nothing like what you'd expect chocolate's origin to look like: slippery, white, almost fruit-like.
-Fruity and slightly tangy, with only the faintest whisper of what it would eventually become.
+When we sat down for the tasting, we started with tropical fruits from the farm before moving on to the chocolate itself — which all tasted amazing.
+At one point during the tour, they cut open a cacao pod and revealed the juicy bean hidden inside — and it looked nothing like what you'd expect chocolate's origin to look like if you haven’t seen it already: slippery, white, almost fruit-like.
+It also tastes like it looks: It’s fruity and slightly tangy, with only the faintest whisper of what it would eventually become.
+Maybe it’s because of its appearance but it reminded me of lychee with a bit more “punch”.

 Our guide walked us through what we were tasting and why — how the full flavor profile of a chocolate bar develops across multiple steps, from fermentation and drying to roasting and processing, and how each decision along the way leaves its mark on the final taste.
 How even beans from the same farm can taste different from one year to the next.